 N-hexane fraction was obtained by column chromatographic fractionation of crude CNS pentane extract.
 The CNS pentane extract (10ml) was loaded into a 3 cm x 60 cm column, packed with 60 x120 mesh size silica gel (stationary phase).
 The mobile solvents n-hexane and ethyl acetate were allowed to flow down the column at different ratios (100%Hex, 9: 1Hex.Et, 1:1Hex.Et, and 100%Et).
 The compounds in the mixture have different interaction with stationary phase (silica gel), and mobile phase, thereby flow along the mobile phase at different time intervals.
-Thirty-eight fractions were collected and pooled together based on their retention factor (Rf) value and six pooled fractions (A, B, C, D, E and F) were obtained.
+Thirty-eight fractions were collected and pooled together based on their retention factor (Rf) values resulting in six pooled fractions (A, B, C, D, E and F) were obtained.
 The pooled fraction A known as N-hexane fraction was used in this study.